gadenbuie/metathis/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Used single quotes around names of software mentioned in the Description field
+* Used single quotes around names of software mentioned in the package title
-* Increased the package version from 1.0.0 to 1.0.1
+* Updated the year in the LICENSE file to 2020

-# From previous submission (1.0.0)

 ## Test environments
 * local OS X install, R 3.6.2